WingedSeal/MCmod-Updater/README.md

 `pre` is for downloading pre release of the mod

-`neu` is customized for [NEU](https://github.com/Moulberry/NotEnoughUpdates/releases), popular Hypixel Skyblock mod, since they do not release their mods on Github
+`neu` is customized for [NEU](https://github.com/Moulberry/NotEnoughUpdates/releases), popular Hypixel Skyblock mod, since they do not release their mod on Github

 ## Example
 ```txt